 The workshop includes examples of successful UBC CGS-M research proposals from several disciplines, discussions with writer-researchers of the successful proposals, opportunities for one-on-one writing consultations with staff from the Centre for Writing and Scholarly Communication, and extensive dedicated writing time, facilitated online.

 This two-part workshop is for first-year undergraduates who are new to the types of scholarly communication they are expected to engage with at a research institution like UBC.
 Participants will be taught how to recognize and read different types of academic texts, and how to begin to produce their own versions of those texts for their classes.

 You may find it helpful to read this blog post in preparation for the workshop.

 Multidisciplinary Undergraduate Research Conference: Abstract Writing

 Conference abstracts play a vital role in the communication of scholarly research.
 But how do writers communicate the relevance and legitimacy of their research to members of their discipline, and, importantly, to researchers in other disciplines?
 This workshop introduces undergraduate researchers to the typical structure of the scientific abstract across disciplines, while accounting for disciplinary differences and community norms.
 During the workshop, participants will write or revise a draft of their MURC abstract, and receive feedback from the workshop facilitators and other participants.

 Personal Statements: Writing

-This workshop draws on research to introduce participants to some of the typical stylistic features of the personal statement, such as personal narrative, identity construction, and self-promotion, and includes dedicated time for participants to revise a statement and receive feedback from the facilitators and other participants.
+This workshop draws on research to introduce participants to some of the typical stylistic features of the personal statement, such as personal narrative, identity construction, and self-promotion, and includes dedicated time for participants to revise a statement and receive feedback from the facilitator.
 Therefore, this workshop is most useful for those with a draft of a personal statement underway.